prorev/prorev.github.io/_posts/2020-03-25-python_algoritihms.md

 ##  MaxSliceSum

 This problem should search in array to find the slice with max sum.
-In the next case this is 1.

 `m` and `ms` do represent local and final max sum.
 For instance: